emqx/eip/active/0013-configuration-migration.md

 ## Motivation

-Upgrading the EMQ X cluster between major releases requires redeployment of the cluster.
+Upgrading the EMQ X cluster between major and minor releases requires redeployment of the cluster.
+User-defined ACL chains, user accounts, and other data is persisted in mnesia, and this data needs to be migrated to the new cluster.
 Currently runtime data is migrated by dumping it to a JSON file and importing it as described here: https://docs.emqx.io/en/broker/v4.3/advanced/data-import-and-export.html#data-import-and-export